mosip/documentation/docs/pre-registration-user-guide.md

 3. Select the file that you want to upload.
 4. When the file is uploaded successfully, the document will appear on the right side.
 Verify that you have uploaded the correct document.
 5. Repeat the steps above to upload document(s) for each applicable document category.
-6. When adding an applicant, if a newly added applicant’s Proof of Address (POA) document is same as that of the the existing user’s POA, which is an already uploaded POA document, then click **Same As** option and select the name of the applicant.
+6. When adding an applicant, if a newly added applicant’s Proof of Address (POA) document is same as that of the the existing user’s POA, which has been already uploaded, click **Same As** option and select the name of the applicant.
 7. Click **Continue** to preview your application.

 #### Step 5: Preview the data

-1. To change your demographic details (Name, Age, etc.), click **Modify** at the top-right corner adjacent to the Demographic Details section.
+1. To change the demographic details (Name, Age, etc.), click **Modify** at the top-right corner adjacent to the Demographic Details section.
-2. To modify your uploaded documents, click **Modify** at the bottom-right corner adjacent to the Documents section and make changes.
+2. To modify the uploaded documents, click **Modify** at the bottom-right corner adjacent to the Documents section and make changes.
 3. To add a new applicant, click **Add Applicant**.
 **Note**: On clicking the **Add Applicant** option, you will be navigated to the Demographic Details page to provide Consent and proceed with providing the required demographic data/documents.
-4. Click **Book Now** to book your appointment.
+4. Click **Book Now** to book appointment.

-**Add new Applicant**
+### Add new Applicant:
-In Your Applications page, click **Create New Application** to generate a new application for the new applicant.
+On Your Applications page, click **Create New Application** to generate a new application.

 ### Viewing My Applications